Translation invariant pure state and its split property: Introduction

-\vsp However for a translation invariant pure state $\omega$ on $\cla$, the factor state $(\cla_R,\omega_R)$ need not be pure or even type-I in general.
-The unique ground state $\omega$ for XY model [Ma1] is a pure state on $\cla$ for which $(\cla_R,\omega_R)$ is type-III$_1$.
-A general question that is central here when can we guarantee that $\omega_R (\omega_L)$ are type-I factors?
-To that end we recall [BR,Ma2] a standard definition of a state to be split in the following.
+\vsp A general mathematical question that is central here now: when and how can we guarantee that $\omega_R (\omega_L)$ are type-I factors or type-III factor by studying additional symmetry of the state?
+To that end we first recall [Ma2] a standard definition of a state to be split in the following.